nixworks/public/news/2016/03/11/README.md

 ##### Saudi Arabia
 ### [The delegation from Saudi Arabia departed from the meeting of the Arab League, offended by remarks of the Foreign Minister of Iraq, Ibrahim al-Jaafari, an indication of increasing tension among Arab states. ](/news/2016/03/11/the-delegation-from-saudi-arabia-departed-from-the-meeting-of-the-arab-league-offended-by-remarks-of-the-foreign-minister-of-iraq-ibrahim.md)
-_Context: Iraq, Saudi Arabia, Arab League, Ibrahim al-Jaafari_
+_Context: Ibrahim al-Jaafari, Arab League, Iraq, Saudi Arabia_

 ##### Syrian peace process
 ### [The High Negotiations Committee, Syria's main opposition group, will attend Monday's U.N.-brokered peace talks in Geneva, Switzerland, a day shy of the fifth anniversary of the start of the conflict, and two-plus weeks into the ceasefire agreement.
 Although fighting continues, a significant drop in violence has been seen during the truce.
 The first round of Geneva talks collapsed on Feb.
 3 during a government offensive against rebels in Aleppo. ](/news/2016/03/11/the-high-negotiations-committee-syria-s-main-opposition-group-will-attend-monday-s-u-n-brokered-peace-talks-in-geneva-switzerland-a-day.md)